Self-Growth, Random Thoughts kaels Self-Growth, Random Thoughts kaels

 Critical Thinking, Critical Consumption, Cultural Humility, Cultural Competency - Why We Need It All.

-I didn’t have to type “White girl light brown hairstyle”, it’s the implication and non-inclusive way of reinforcing that the status quo is white.
-It may seem so minor, but in the long run, it just reinforces white dominance.
-Furthermore, the algorithms themselves have shown and proven to disproportionately impact underrepresented and marginalized communities, as shown in Noble’s (2018) research.
+I didn’t have to type “White girl light brown hairstyle”; it’s the implication and non-inclusive way of reinforcing that the status quo is white.
+It may seem so minor to some, but it just reinforces white dominance.

-This is why inclusivity and representation is SO important.
+This is why inclusivity and representation are SO important.
 If you don’t question what you look up on the internet or just what you consume on the internet, it can lead to a lack of critical thinking skills.

 With that important tangent, let’s circle back to being critical consumers of the media.
 As mentioned, it shouldn’t be put solely on us to seek and question the media that we consume; there should definitely be change created within these tech spaces, which is also part of an even longer conversation that I am so glad to talk about, too.
 But, that’s not necessarily what we’re talking about now.